Frankenstein Marshmallow Pops

 These are scary marshmallows, people.
 SCARY.
 They should make you want to cry in fear … not laugh uncontrollably.
 My dad coined them “Frankenmallows.”
 I’m digging that.
 And I’ve loved having a dozen Frankenmallows as my roomies for the week — beady eyes, bleeding foreheads, chocolate toupées and all.

-If you’re seriously crushing on these creepy Halloween marshmallow pops and want to share them with your Pinterest buddies, check out this pin featuring a step-by-step collage of the process.
-From marshmallows to Frankensteins, in just five sweet and seriously spooky steps.
+If you’re seriously crushing on these creepy Halloween marshmallow pops, check out my step-by-step photos and the recipe card below for how to make them.
+From marshmallows to Frankensteins, in just five sweet and seriously spooky steps!

 Frankenstein Marshmallow Pops from justataste.com #halloween